“The Constitution was a compromise between slaveholding interests of the South and moneyed interests of the North.”

 Let’s start with the Constitution and the first ten amendments—treating them as one document even though we know that’s not quite true—and judge them from the point of view of the late eighteenth century.
 Conduct a mental exercise and transport yourself back to the period between 1787 when the Constitutional Convention opened in Philadelphia and 1791 when the Bill of Rights was officially added to the Constitution.
 Float around the United States eastern seaboard and get a feel for the nature of the government that was being created there.
 Then, allow yourself to roam around the rest of the world, examining the governments of all the countries, kingdoms, principalities, empires, and tribal societies that existed at the time.
 From this perspective, author Catherine Drinker Bowen was on to something when she titled her book on the Constitutional Convention Miracle at Philadelphia.
 (3) As she pointed out, the founders themselves thought it was a miracle.
 We should not let go of that sense of the miraculous.
 The men who wrote the Constitution were remarkably steeped in cutting-edge political philosophy and displayed a thoughtful kind of genius with respect to laying out—for the first time, mind you—a written constitution for a large republic based on popular rule.
 One can hardly overstate how important a step forward the U.S. Constitution was for all of humankind.
 There was nothing like it anywhere.
 Given the social norms of the time, it is difficult to imagine how the founders could have produced a document that was more democratic than the Constitution and Bill of Rights.

 Still, the founders were not angels.
 Nor were they divinely inspired.
 Nor could they divorce themselves from the time in which they lived.
 They were flesh and blood people with several obvious and relevant characteristics, and they represented interests not widely shared by the rest of the population.
 We can start with the fact that all the founders were men.
 Further, they shared a world view in which women’s interests were only channeled into the public sphere through husbands, fathers, and brothers.
-The founders were also white and were not concerned about the interests of slaves, free Blacks, Native Americans, or other people not White.
+The founders were also White and were not concerned about the interests of slaves, free Blacks, Native Americans, or other people not White.
 As propertied men, the founders did not represent the interests of even the majority of White men—those who did not have enough property to vote or hold office.

 In 1913, the historian Charles Beard wrote one of the most famous and contentious books on the Constitution called An Economic Interpretation of the Constitution of the United States.
-He asserted that the founders were merchants, people who had money on loan to others, and people who owned public bonds, and that they pushed the Constitution at the expense of farmers and debtors.
+He asserted that the founders consisted overwhelmingly of merchants, people who had money on loan to others, and people who owned public bonds, and that they pushed the Constitution at the expense of farmers and debtors.
 Subsequent research revealed some limitations of Beard’s book, but his work forever changed the way we understand the American founding.
 (4) No longer would we ignore the obvious fact that the small group of men who wrote the Constitution had economic interests and that they preferred a central government strong enough to protect those interests, but not one empowered by popular majority to carry out radical economic policies that would damage their own elite interests.

 The Founders’ Understanding of Democracy